 Huevos Rotos.
 Meaning “broken eggs,” this dish consists of fried potatoes and over-easy eggs.
 Vegetarian and vegan eaters can eat this dish as is.
 Some restaurants will add ham or sausage to make it an even heartier meal.

 Oreja a la Plancha.
-People familiar with Spanish may think they read that wrong but in Madrid you can, in fact, eat prepared pig’s ear.
+People familiar with Spanish may think they read that wrong but in here you can, in fact, eat prepared pig’s ear.
 Pan fried and sprinkled with lemon, paprika, or salt, this meal is usually eaten with toothpicks.
 In most areas of Spain, the pig’s ear is served alone, but in Madrid you can find restaurants serving it with bacon or mushrooms mixed in.
 This is a meal only for the adventurous traveler!

 Callos a la Madrileña.
 Another dish popular in colder months, this is a stew is served in clay dishes.
 The first recipe for this dish dates all the way back to the 16th century.
 It is made of beef tripe (stomach,) chorizo, and slices of blood sausage.

-A word that you will hear a lot in Madrid is “tapas.”
+A word that you will hear a lot is “tapas.”
 This small word can mean a lot of things.
 It typically refers to small dishes that you would find in a bar.
 They are considered appetizers or snacks, and can be hot, cold, or anything in between.

-What Wild Things to Do in 3 Days in Madrid?
+What Wild Things to Do?
 Nightlife!

 ThunderCat Club.
 On the weekends, you can see live acts and DJs.
 During the week, the music tends to be mostly rock with a hint of pop.
 Despite the music, this is not a club you will find traditional rockers, but rather people nostalgic for the 70’s, 80’s, or 90’s.
 The atmosphere is surprisingly intimate for a club.